ZhuochengLin/CS5500-A1-Node-Project/RESTfulServices.md

 * HTTP method: POST
 * Path: ```/api/users/:uida/messages/:uidb```
 * Request: User A's PK (sender), User B's PK (receiver), and message in the body
-* Response: New message JSON with message's PK
+* Response: New Message JSON with message's PK

 ### 2. User views a list of messages they have sent
 * Analysis: When a user views a list of sent messages, the data will be retrieved from the database,